 Large-scale computer vision is one application that both involves big data but also often needs iterative solvers, such as large-scale clustering stages.
 This application produces challenges requiring both new algorithms and optimization of parallel execution involving very large collective communication steps.
 We have addressed the overall performance with an extension of Elkan's algorithm [9] to drastically speed up the computing (Map) step of clustering by use of the triangle inequality to remove unnecessary computation [8].
 But this improvement increased the need for efficient communication, which is a major focus of this paper.
 Note that communication has been well studied, especially in MPI, but large-scale computer vision stresses different usage modes and message sizes from most previous applications.

 In this paper, we study the characteristics of a large-scale image clustering application and identify performance issues of collective communication.
 Our work is presented in the context of Twister, but the analysis is applicable to MapReduce and other data-centric computation solutions.
 In particular, the vision application requires 7 million image feature vectors to be clustered.
 We execute the application on 1000 cores (125 8-core nodes) with 10,000 Map tasks.
 The root node must broadcast 512 MB of data to all compute nodes, making sequential broadcast costly.
 In aggregation, 20 TB of intermediate data needs to be transferred from Map stage.
-Here we propose a topology-aware pipeline method to accelerate broadcast by a factor of over 120 compared with the sequential algorithm, and comparable with classic MPI methods [10] by slight (20%) outperformance.
+Here we propose a topology-aware pipeline method to accelerate broadcast by a factor of over 120 compared with the sequential algorithm, and comparable with classic MPI methods [10] by slight (20%) outperformance in C and large factors over Java MPJ.
 We also use 3-stage aggregation to efficiently reduce intermediate data size by at least 90% within each stage.
 These methods provide important collective communication capabilities to our new iterative Map-Collective framework for data intensive applications.
 We evaluate our new methods on the PolarGrid [11] cluster.